 - have a particular interest in counselling in a Higher Education setting

-- The individual must have studied at degree level, either as part of the course or as previous degree, owing to the nature of the HE context and presenting issues.
+- have studied at degree level, either as part of the course or as previous degree, owing to the nature of the HE context and presenting issues.

-- be able to organise effectively and fulfil the administrative requirements of the service
+- be able to organise effectively and fulfil the administrative requirements of the placement role

 - have the ability and willingness to work within a team.